-- Introduction to Ecclesiastes
+- Part 1: General Introduction

 - Ecclesiastes 07 General Notes

-- Ecclesiastes 07 Translation Questions
+- Ecclesiastes 7 translationQuestions

-21 Do not pay attention to everything that people say,

-because if you do that, you might hear your servant curse you.

-22 After all, you yourself know very well that you have also cursed other people.
+- 21 Do not pay attention to everything that people say, - because if you do that, you might hear your servant curse you. - 22 After all, you yourself know very well that you have also cursed other people.

-- 21 Do not listen to every word that is spoken, because you might hear your servant curse you. - 22 Similarly, you know yourself that in your own heart you have often cursed others.
+- 21 Do not listen to every word that is spoken, - because you might hear your servant curse you. - 22 Similarly, you know yourself that in your own heart - you have often cursed others.